NuevoFoundation/workshops/content/english/linux-basics/activity-4.md

 ### What if I want to create a new directory?

-To practice creating a new directory, use the command `mkdir` in the following format: `mkdir new_directory_name`.
+To practice creating a new directory, use the command `mkdir` (meaning "Make Directory") in the following format: `mkdir new_directory_name`.

 Let's make a directory called `files` by typing the command below: